Founder and Director-General

 Teuta Bicaj

 Teuta holds a BSc in Mechanical Engineering from the University of Sarajevo's Faculty of Mechanical Engineering and a BA in English Language and Literature from the University of Sarajevo's Faculty of Philosophy.
-She is currently completing an MA in Conflict Management and Humanitarian Action at the University of Siena.
-Before joining the WCM Team, she completed a 9-month residential period as a part of the “Mediterranean Frontier of Peace, Education, and Reconciliation” program at Rondine Cittadella della Pace.
+She also completed a MA in Conflict Management and Humanitarian Action at the University of Siena.
+Before joining the WCM Team, she took part in a 9-month residential period as a part of the “Mediterranean Frontier of Peace, Education, and Reconciliation” program at Rondine Cittadella della Pace.
 Her ongoing research at the WCM focuses on documenting war childhood experiences of national minorities in BiH.

 When it comes to her personal life, Teuta mentions that she has met over 1,000 cats so far, and looks forward to meeting and befriending many more of them in the future.
 She also shares that she has been a Hallyu fan for over a decade.